Review and Revision of Sexual Violence Policy and Procedures

 Recognizing the need for an in-depth review of the current Policy, in 2023 the University engaged Possibility Seeds to conduct an external review of the Policy.
 A summary of key recommendations stemming from the external review, include:

-- Embedding Inclusive Practices, Survivor-Centered, and Trauma-Informed Approaches: Embed practices that prioritize survivor-centered care while ensuring trauma-informed and equity, diversity, and inclusion (EDI) principles guide every aspect of the policy.
+1. Embedding Inclusive Practices, Survivor-Centered, and Trauma-Informed Approaches: Embed practices that prioritize survivor-centered care while ensuring trauma-informed and equity, diversity, and inclusion (EDI) principles guide every aspect of the policy.

-- Improved Language and Readability: Update language throughout the documents to ensure clarity and accessibility for all members of the university community.
+2. Improved Language and Readability: Update language throughout the documents to ensure clarity and accessibility for all members of the university community.

-- Enhancing Clarity with Defined Terms: Add clear and comprehensive definitions to help create a shared understanding of complex concepts and terminology.
+3. Enhancing Clarity with Defined Terms: Add clear and comprehensive definitions to help create a shared understanding of complex concepts and terminology.

-- Clarifying Expectations: Clarify expectations related to resolution processes, accountability outcomes, and safety measures to promote transparency.
+4. Clarifying Expectations: Clarify expectations related to resolution processes, accountability outcomes, and safety measures to promote transparency.

-- Streamlining Resolution Processes: Refine and simplify resolution processes to prioritize timeliness and efficiency, ensuring fair and effective outcomes.
+5. Streamlining Resolution Processes: Refine and simplify resolution processes to prioritize timeliness and efficiency, ensuring fair and effective outcomes.

-- Simplifying Support with Accessible Resources and Pathways: Simplify and streamline information about support and resources available to both survivors and respondents to enhance access and usability.
+6. Simplifying Support with Accessible Resources and Pathways: Simplify and streamline information about support and resources available to both survivors and respondents to enhance access and usability.

-- Articulate a shared Commitment: Share the university’s commitment to preventing, addressing, and healing from sexual and gender-based violence.
+7. Articulate a shared Commitment: Share the university’s commitment to preventing, addressing, and healing from sexual and gender-based violence.

-- Linking Policy to Institutional Priorities: Strengthen connections between governance practices and priorities such as education, training, awareness, support, and addressing misconduct.
+8. Linking Policy to Institutional Priorities: Strengthen connections between governance practices and priorities such as education, training, awareness, support, and addressing misconduct.

-- Ensuring Legislative Alignment: Ensure the policy reflects the most current compliance requirements related to relevant legislation.
+9. Ensuring Legislative Alignment: Ensure the policy reflects the most current compliance requirements related to relevant legislation.

-View the full Possibility Seeds Assessment & Review of the University of Guelph’s Sexual Violence Policy.
+View the full Possibility Seeds Assessment & Review of the University of Guelph’s Sexual Violence Policy

 Community Engagement

-Our aim is to have a revised Policy in place for Fall 2025.
 As the Policy review and revisions move forward, updates will be shared on this page, including timelines, key milestones, and opportunities for involvement.
 For more information or to get involved, please contact us at: policyfeedback@uoguelph.ca.